Liberal Arts in Practice Requirement

 All students complete a Liberal Arts in Practice (LAP) experience, which involves applied or original work extending beyond the traditional classroom.
 Through undertaking and reflecting on these experiences, students connect their experiences beyond the traditional classroom with their learning in the classroom and transfer the skills developed in those experiences into other settings.

-- Liberal Arts in Practice Center's FAQs
+- LAP Requirement information from the Liberal Arts in Practice Center

 - Liberal Arts in Practice: Guidelines for Developing LAP Courses/Guiding LAP Synthesis Projects